tobiasgerstenberg/homepage/content/home/people.md

 	#scholar = ""
 	#website = ""
 	cv = "andrew_nam.pdf"
-	description = "My research is on computational cognitive modeling, i.e. identifying psychological constructs and understanding their mechanisms through computer models such as neural networks.
+	description = "My research is on computational cognitive modeling, that is, identifying psychological constructs and understanding their mechanisms through computer models such as neural networks.
 In particular, I am interested in logical and mathematical reasoning which are essential cognitive faculties for inference, problem solving, and decision making."

 #[[member]]
 	#id = "[Prof. Tobias Gerstenberg](/member/tobias_gerstenberg)"